BattletechModders/StrategicOperations/README.md

 Starting in 2.0.0.0, the AI can be given command abilities (spawn and strafe) just like the player.
 To reiterate, the following setting controls when/if the AI will be given a command ability.
 Any given AI unit can only receive a single command ability (i.e, a spawn or a strafe, but not both).

-`commandAbilities_AI` - list of command abilities the AI can get, as well as the probability and difficulty modifier to that probability that a given AI unit will be given the corresponding ability. e.g for the following setting, any given AI unit will have a 5% + 1% per-difficulty chance of being given `AbilityDefCMD_Strafe` at contract start.
+`commandAbilities_AI` - **Format Change in v2.0.0.3** - dictionary of command abilities and probabilities the AI can get per-faction (dictionary "key" is FactionValue.Name, e.g. "ClanGhostBear" or "Liao"), as well as the probability and difficulty modifier to that probability that a given AI unit will be given the corresponding ability. e.g for the following setting, Clan Ghost Bear units will have a 2% + 0.5% per-difficulty chance of being given `AbilityDefCMD_Strafe_AI` at contract start.
 Currently only the Target Team will recieve command abilities (their allies will not).
+If a faction is <i>not</i> listed in this setting, they will not be given any command abilities.

 ```

+"ClanGhostBear": [
 			{
-	"AbilityID": "AbilityDefCMD_Strafe",
+				"AbilityID": "AbilityDefCMD_Strafe_AI",
-	"AddChance": 0.05,
+				"AddChance": 0.02,
-	"DiffMod": 0.01
+				"DiffMod": 0.05
 			}
+		]

 ```

 Generally speaking, if the AI <i>can</i> use a command ability, it <i>will</i> use a command ability.
 Because of this, I strongly suggest creating separate command abilities for AI use that a much higher cooldown and/or fewer uses than the command abilities available to the player.
 Unless you want to get spammed by strafes every round.